Database, Tables, Views, and Indexes

 Examples

-This example renames an existing view in the current database and schema called star_employees to star_mid_west_employees.
+This example renames an existing view in the current database and schema named star_employees to star_mid_west_employees.

-This example renames an existing view in the current database called us.star_employees to us.star_mid_west_employees.
+This example renames an existing view in the current database named us.star_employees to us.star_mid_west_employees.

 ALTER VIEW AS modifies an inner query of the existing view.